-Using pip, spaCy releases are currently only available as source packages.
+Using pip, spaCy releases are available as source packages and binary wheels.

 When using pip it is generally recommended to install packages in a virtual environment to avoid modifying system state:

 spaCy also lets you install extra dependencies by specifying the following

 [options.extras_require] section in